diimallya/sandbox-iam-catalogs/terraform/2-ag-accesspolicies/readme.md

-This tile in the catalog would create Access Group, Access policies and assign users to access groups for the sandboxes.
+This tile in the catalog would create Access Groups and Access policies for the sandboxes.